blackdragon2447/riscv_vm/README.md

 `just setup-tests`.
 If your riscv toolchain has a prefix diffirent than `riscv64-unknown-elf-` (it is installed as `riscv64-elf-` or isn't in
-$PATH and needs a path in front), make sure that the `RISCV_PREFIX` env variable is set to the desired preix.
+$PATH and needs a path in front), make sure that the `RISCV_PREFIX` env variable is set to the desired prefix.